jupyter-book/thebe/apps/docs-core/ref-core-browser.md

 const server = await connect(config);
 ```

 Once resolved it provides a `ThebeServer` object that can be used to start a new session / kernel.
-The configuration object is availble on `server.config`.
+The configuration object is available on `server.config`.

 ```typescript
 ...